flyeralarm/onboarding/README.md

 # Advanced Curriculum For The Software Craftsman

 ##curated @ [flyeralarm](https://flyeralarm.com)

-##This document is intended as guidance for new developers at flyeralarm
+##This document is intended as guidance for new developers joining our teams flyeralarm

 ##Basics